-On the bottom, you have the settings panel which lets you change button configurations and profiles on-the-fly, as well as customize the lighting.
+On the bottom, you have the controller settings panel which lets you change button configurations and profiles on-the-fly, as well as customize the lighting.

 With a plethora of customization options, the Razer Raiju is amongst the best controllers.
 At least the wired one is.

 3. Xbox Elite Series 2 – Premium Pick

 The original Xbox elite was one of the most well-received controllers for Rocket League.
 But it was plagued by a bevy of problems like broken bumpers and peeled grips, which was a huge letdown.

 Xbox Elite Series 2

 Microsoft is back with the upgraded, revamped version of the Elite called Series 2.
 Along with Bluetooth connectivity, there’s a host of customization options on offer, which makes it a worthy contender.

 The Series 2 Xbox controller is slightly wider than the original.
 While the metallic accents are retained, there are wrap around rubberized grips which make it more ergonomic and easy on the hands.
 Also, its lighter than the original Elite, which is a welcome change.

 There are four paddle buttons on the underside of the controller, all of which can be remapped, removed or disabled.
 So, every finger barring your pinky can be put to good use.